---

 Yes, at least in terms of core functionality.
 The Capacitor Community SQLite plugin offers a number of advanced features such as biometrics and encryption key management.
 However, these features are not required by most applications, so the Capawesome team has decided to move these features to separate plugins (e.g. [Capacitor Biometrics](/docs/plugins/biometrics/) and [Capacitor Secure Preferences](/docs/plugins/secure-preferences/)).
 This allows you to use the Capawesome SQLite plugin without the overhead of these features if you don't need them.

-The Capawesome SQLite plugin provides a modern, robust alternative to the Capacitor Community SQLite plugin, addressing key issues such as encryption compliance, performance, and developer experience.
-By migrating to this plugin, you can enhance your application's data management capabilities while ensuring compliance with export regulations and modern development practices.
+The [Capawesome SQLite](/docs/plugins/sqlite/) plugin provides a modern, robust alternative to the Capacitor Community SQLite plugin, addressing key issues such as encryption compliance, performance, and developer experience.
+For the full plugin documentation, see the [API Reference](/docs/plugins/sqlite/#api).